Kegbot/kegbot-server/docs/source/kegboard-guide/serial-protocol.rst

 The `crc` field is a `CRC-16-CCITT
 <http://en.wikipedia.org/wiki/Cyclic_redundancy_check>`_ of the header and
-payload fields.
+payload fields; in other words, the entire message up to the CRC.
 This CRC is used by the host to verify the integrity of messages from the board.

 The string ``\r\n`` is always written in the `trailer` field.
+This field is not included in the CRC.

 Field Types